-The rapid development of technologies and devices has made it easier than ever to generate large-scale data sets in areas such as meteorology, genomics, and economics, which are referred to as big data problems (Fan, Han and Liu (2014)).
-As a result, high-dimensional sparse modeling, applied when the number of variables can be larger than the sample size, has become a popular area of statistical research.
-When the sample size and dimensionality are both large, naively applying existing high-dimensional inference methods to large amounts of data can be computationally inefficient, or even infeasible.
-Thus, it is appealing to develop scalable methodologies that take advantage of huge data sets for accurate inferences with low computational costs.
+Due to the highly developed technologies and devices, it is easier than ever to generate large-scale data sets in many areas including meteorology, genomics, and economics, which are referred to as big data problems (Fan et al., 2014).
+High-dimensional sparse modeling, which explores the situation where the number of variables can be larger than the sample size, has also become an intensely popular area in the research of statistics over the past decade.
+When both the scales of the sample size and the dimensionality are large, naively applying the existing high-dimensional inference methods to extract knowledge from large amounts of data can be computationally inefficient or even infeasible.
+Thus, it is appealing to develop scalable methodologies to make advantage of the huge data sets for accurate inference with low computational cost.